wolumen/so_long/README.md

 - The map must be closed, i.e. surrounded by walls

 If any of these checks fail, the game must end with ``Error\n`` followed by a custom message.

-The goal is for the player to collect all the collectibles on the map before going to an exit in the least possible number of steps.

 ##### Controls
 You can use ``WASD`` to move and close it with ``Esc``.
 You move one tile at a time.
 After picking up all collectibles, the exits open and you may leave to see how many moves you’ve used to solve the map.